- Home

 - bloating and excessive wind

-- diarrhoea or oily stools that are pale in colour, frothy, loose and difficult to flush
+- diarrhoea or pale, oily stools that are frothy, loose and difficult to flush

-To help prevent these symptoms, your doctor may prescribe pancreatic enzymes (e.g. CREON), sometimes with acid-suppressing medicine.
-The dose will be adjusted depending on your symptoms and diet.
+To help prevent these symptoms, your doctor will prescribe pancreatic enzymes (e.g. CREON).
+This therapy may be called pancreatic enzyme replacement therapy or PERT.
+Sometimes, acid-suppressing medicines are also used.
+The PERT dose will be adjusted depending on your symptoms and diet.
 It may take time to get this balance right.
-A dietitian can help you and your doctor work out the correct dose.
+A dietitian can help you and your doctor work out the correct dose of PERT.

 Taking enzyme supplements

 - Take enzyme capsules with water and the first mouthful of food to ensure adequate mixing.
-With larger meals, you may also need to take them halfway through the meal.
+With larger meals or meals that take longer to consume (more than 15–20 minutes), you may also need to take them halfway through the meal.

 - Take enzyme supplements as prescribed.
-Do not change the dose without talking to your doctor or dietitian first.
+Do not change the dose without first talking to your doctor or dietitian.

 Podcast: Appetite Loss and Nausea